New Releases by Gail Gibbons

 St. Patrick's Day (New & Updated)

-New and updated edition of a classic holiday book from beloved nonfiction writer for kids Gail Gibbons.
-Who was St. Patrick?
-Why do we wear green on March 17th?
-Vetted by an expert, this new edition brings readers the most accurate and recent historical understanding of St. Patrick and the holiday celebrating him.
-Learn the story of Patrick''s life, legends about the saint, and the history of the holiday.
-From shamrocks to shillelaghs, Gail Gibbons'' signature combination of accessible text and clear, colorful illustrations creates a perfect introduction to the customs surrounding St. Patrick’s Day— parades, special meals, and of course wearing lots of green.
+Every year on March 17th, people all over the world celebrate St. Patrick''s Day!
+In this bright picture book, nonfiction master Gail Gibbons tells you everything you need to know about this holiday.
+You''ll learn the story of Patrick''s life, legends about the saint, and the history of the holiday.
+From shamrocks to shillelaghs, Gail Gibbons'' signature combination of accessible text and clear, colorful illustrations creates a perfect introduction to a fun holiday.
+A perfect introduction to the customs surrounding the holiday-- parades, special meals, and of course wearing lots of green.
 Filled with facts, legends, and traditions, this book is ideal for kids learning about the holiday, Irish culture, and history.
-Author of over 120 nonfiction books for kids, including Groundhog Day, and with hundreds of thousands of books sold, Gail Gibbons continues to bring accurate histories and facts about favorite holidays to kids in this new and updated edition of St. Patrick’s Day.

 St. Patrick's Day